 The practice is also referred to as membership medicine, concierge health care, family only practice, direct care, direct primary care, and direct practice medicine.

 All generally claim to be accessible via cell phone or email at any time of day or night or offer some other "special" service above and beyond the normal primary care provided.
 The annual fees vary widely, from $600 to $5,000 per year for an individual, with the lower annual fees being in addition to the usual fees for each service and the higher annual fees including most services.

 COD = self pay they talk about his aches and pains, his heart problems and his diet, but never about his health insurance.

 When O'Brien leaves the exam room, he writes a check for $50 and he's done — no forms, no ID numbers, no copayments.

 "This is traditional medicine.
-This is what America was like 30 years ago," said O'Brien, 55 and self-employed, who believes he has saved thousands of dollars by dropping his expensive insurance policy.
-"It's a whole world of difference."
+This is what America was like 30 years ago," said O'Brien, 55 and self-employed, who believes he has saved thousands of dollars by dropping his expensive insurance policy. "self pay it's a whole world of difference."

 Is this the healthcare wave of the future?
 Probably not, experts say.
 Most people are content with monthly premiums and $10 copays; nine out of 10 contract with managed treatment companies.